Circaevum/circaevum-dao-phase-1/README.md

 ![Biosphere](./images/circles-orbit.png)

-Each Biosphere team member can earn up to 1.8% (two Yin tokens).
+Each Biosphere team member can earn up to 1.8% (500 YIN tokens).
 Making a total of 36 active slots, the burn rate now decreases to 0.075% per quarter (0.075% x 36 = 2.7%).
 In total, their value in the company also equals 32.4%.
 In this phase, everyone gets 2.7%, with the Inner Core at 2.71%, again totaling to 100%.

 | Member Type    | Count | Voting Power per Member (%) | Total Power (%) |
 |----------------|-------|-----------------------------|-----------------|